 What is the name of Russia's retaliatory campaign against Ukraine?

-The codename for Russia's retaliatory operation against Ukraine has been confirmed, with the attacks targeting key Kiev targets.
+The codename for Russia's retaliatory operation against Ukraine has been confirmed, with the attacks all targeting key Kiev targets.

 Báo Khoa học và Đời sống•11/06/2025

-The Ukrainian Security Service's Operation Spider Web on June 1 was successful, causing huge military , political and strategic losses to Russia; but it could also be a strategic turning point in the Russia-Ukraine conflict, as the codename of the Russian counteroffensive operation has been confirmed, and the "surgical strike" operation could be included in the plan list.
+The Ukrainian Security Service's Spider Web operation on June 1 was successful, causing huge military , political and strategic losses to Russia; but it could also be a strategic turning point in the Russia-Ukraine conflict, as the codename of Russia's counteroffensive operation has been confirmed, and the "surgical strike" operation could be included in the plan list.
 Ukraine's direct attack on Russia's strategic nuclear forces has reached Russia's bottom line; it is considered the "last straw" that made President Putin determined to cross the "red line" and launch a large-scale military campaign against Ukraine.
 Russia's Sputnik news agency and other media outlets have confirmed that Moscow has named this large-scale retaliatory operation "Operation Wings".
 But unlike before, this time the Russian military (RFAF) will directly target key personnel in Ukraine's political, military and security systems.
-According to a report by Russia's Tsargrad TV, Dr. Konstantin Sivkov, deputy director of the Russian Academy of Artillery and Missile Sciences , revealed accurate information that Russian missiles targeted four important targets, including the Ukrainian Presidential Palace, the Ukrainian Military Intelligence Building, the Ukrainian General Staff Building, and the Ukrainian Security Service Building, among other important targets.
+According to a report by Russia's Tsargrad TV, Dr. Konstantin Sivkov, deputy director of the Russian Academy of Artillery and Missile Sciences, revealed accurate information that Russian missiles targeted four important targets, including the Ukrainian Presidential Palace, the Ukrainian Military Intelligence Building, the Ukrainian General Staff Building, and the Ukrainian Security Service Building, among other important targets.
 These four buildings are not only symbols of Ukrainian state power, but also Kiev’s wartime command and control and decision-making centers.
-Russia has clearly changed its previous strategy of carrying out “surgical strikes” as before.
+It is clear that Russia has changed its previous strategy of carrying out “surgical strikes” as before.
 This shows that the Russia-Ukraine conflict has taken a major turn.

-Deputy Chairman of Russia's Security Council, Mr. Medvedev, has warned that "all opponents will be blown away" and stressed that the goal will be "complete destruction of the enemy", rather than accepting a compromise peace.
+Deputy Chairman of Russia's Security Council, Mr. Medvedev, has warned that "all opponents will be blown away" and stressed that the goal will be "complete destruction of the enemy," rather than accepting a compromise peace.
 President Putin has made it clear that the old red lines of attack will no longer exist and that Russia's counterattack and retaliation will have no limits.
 Once Russia launches a “surgical strike” campaign, it means that the Russia-Ukraine conflict will move from a protracted war of attrition to a new strategic phase; focused on eliminating the enemy’s leadership, which contains deep military logic and political calculations.
 Sivkov revealed that the operation will be carried out during the day, to maximize the deterrent effect and that Russia is expected to neutralize Ukraine's highest command centers.
 Russia's actions this time reflect a repositioning of the nature of the war.
 The purpose of the offensive campaign is to destroy Ukraine's war potential and will to resist.
-Russia's retaliation combines military objectives with psychological warfare, not only weakening the enemy's material foundation but also hitting the enemy's spirit, creating multi-dimensional strategic pressure.
+Russia's retaliation this time combines military objectives with psychological warfare, not only weakening the opponent's material foundation but also hitting the opponent's spirit, creating multi-dimensional strategic pressure.

 Comment (0)